The Consistent Life Ethic

 The Consistent Life Ethic is the ethos behind our human rights work.

 In a nutshell, it asserts that our value as human beings is intrinsic — rather than being affected by extrinsic factors such as ability, level of development, dependence, guilt, or anything else.
 It strips away the arbitrary distinctions put forth by various sides of the political spectrum and simply says: to be deserving of human rights, it is enough that you are human.

-Consequently, as adherents to the Consistent Life Ethic, we oppose all acts of aggressive violence against humans because any act of aggressive violence functions as a form of lethal discrimination and undermines our equality.
+Consequently, as adherents to the Consistent Life Ethic, we oppose all acts of aggressive violence against humans.
+Any act of aggressive violence functions as a form of lethal discrimination and undermines our equality.

 That means no abortion, no war-making, no death penalty, no euthanasia, no torture, no destruction of human embryos, no police brutality.

 Nonviolence towards all.